AbuAlbr/Technical-Documentation-Project1/README.md

 6. Click the <kbd>install</kbd> button to install the recommended 'Extension Pack for Java' extension from Microsoft for the Java language (<ins>Don't worry, it won't be installed on your device, it will be installed on the online space</ins>).

-7. After the pack installed, click the ▶ play button to run the program.
+7. After the pack installed, click the :arrow_forward: play button to run the program.

 8. Choose the number that suits your choice.

 <sub>or</sub>

-### Download the program as a zip file and run it on your IDE compiler 💾
+### Download the program as a zip file and run it on your IDE compiler :floppy_disk:
 1. Open the link of the [Bank System Simulation Bary Bank](https://github.com/AbuAlbr/Bank-System-Simulation-Bary-Bank) on GitHub.
 2. Click the <kbd>**<> code**</kbd> button, and Select the ***Local*** tab.
 3. Click on ***Download ZIP***.